 Typically, the booking form states that buyers are given 14 days to secure a house loan to finance the property.
 This can be referred to as the “standard term”.
 However, in reality, it might not be possible to obtain a home loan within the 14 days as there are a lot of factors that could delay the bank’s approval – such as salary, high commitments, etc.

 In the outcome of a home loan rejection, the booking form becomes void (i.e. unusable) as the buyer is now unable to finance the property purchase and therefore, cannot complete the purchase transaction.
-(Check out our guide on what to do if your home loan gets rejected.)

 As such, it’s advisable to amend or extend the standard term to ensure that ample time is given for securing the home loan.
 It is quite common for a period of 21 days to be granted and there have even been instances where a period of 30 days was given.